SamD770/SamD770.github.io/index.markdown

 ![profile photo](profile_photo_resized.jpg)

+**I am in the San Francisco Bay Area during February 2025, feel free to reach out to me for research collaborations.**

 I'm a starting PhD student at the [distributed computing group](https://disco.ethz.ch/) at ETH Zurich.
 I did my undergraduate and master's studies at the University of Edinburgh, with an exchange at the University of Pennsylvania.

 My current research interests include (as of January 2025):